niquet/learn-fast/README.md

 ## TL;DR

-1. **Clarify Your Purpose:** What problem are you solving?
+1. :dart: **Clarify Your Purpose:** What problem are you solving?
 What’s the smallest thing you can build to make progress?
-2. **Isolate and Break It Down:** Focus on one concept or problem at a time.
+2. :white_check_mark: **Isolate and Break It Down:** Focus on one concept or problem at a time.
 Identify 3–5 key components or tasks.
-3. **Create Proof of Concept(s):** Build small, quick experiments to test your understanding.
+3. :rocket: **Create Proof of Concept(s):** Build small, quick experiments to test your understanding.
-4. **Timebox Your Learning:** Work in 25-minute sprints with short breaks.
+4. :alarm_clock: **Timebox Your Learning:** Work in 25-minute sprints with short breaks.
-5. **Build First, Research Second:** Start getting hands-on immediately; research only when stuck.
+5. :hammer_and_wrench: **Build First, Research Second:** Start getting hands-on immediately; research only when stuck.
-6. **Document & Reflect:** Write down what you learned and any gaps to revisit later.
+6. :books: **Document & Reflect:** Write down what you learned and any gaps to revisit later.
-7. **Teach It Back:** Share your learnings through PR reviews, blog posts, or open-source contributions.
+7. :mortar_board: **Teach It Back:** Share your learnings through PR reviews, blog posts, or open-source contributions.

 Key Takeaways: